 31 October 2017

-Jonathan Cowen and Eleanor Sibley successfully represented Birmingham City Council in the Court of Appeal in an appeal against a decision of the Court of Protection that a 16 year old disabled child (D), who lacked capacity to make decisions about his residence and care, was deprived of his liberty in a residential placement in circumstances where D’s parents had agreed to D being so placed.
+Jonathan Cowen successfully represented Birmingham City Council in the Court of Appeal in an appeal against a decision of the Court of Protection that a 16 year old disabled child (D), who lacked capacity to make decisions about his residence and care, was deprived of his liberty in a residential placement in circumstances where D’s parents had agreed to D being so placed.

 The Court of Appeal’s judgment primarily focused on whether a parent can, as a matter of law, consent to arrangements for a child who has attained the age of 16 which would otherwise amount to a deprivation of liberty i.e. one which meets the objective criteria explored in Cheshire West, and the requirement for state involvement.
 The judge who decided the case in the Court of Protection had previous decided, in relation to D when he was aged 15, that his parents could lawfully consent to what would otherwise be a deprivation of liberty.
 However, when D turned 16, the judge decided that the legal position had changed and his parents could no longer provide lawful consent to what would otherwise be a deprivation of liberty.